AztecProtocol/aztec-packages/yellow-paper/docs/decentralisation/governance.md

 #### Results
 If the vote fails, there is no action needed.

 If the vote passes, and a new rollup has been determined to be the next canonical instance, it will become canonical in the amount of days defined within the vote's timelock.
-It is likely there are defined limitations around this parameter, eg it must be a 3-30 day timelock.
+It is likely there are defined limitations around this parameter, e.g.,it must be a 3-30 day timelock.
 This is explained more in the timing section below.
 At this block height, portals that desire to follow governance should start referencing the new canonical instance to ensure as many bridged assets are backed on the latest version as possible.

 :::danger
 Question: what is needed to pass a vote?

-Current thikning is that it should likely be the amount expected to be held in the intial instance of the rollup, e.g. 20% circulating & 25% of that is staked -> 5% of total supply, so locked tokens do not need to participate whatsoever in a happy path upgrade to v1.
+Current thinking is that it should likely be the amount expected to be held in the initial instance of the rollup, e.g. 20% circulating & 25% of that is staked -> 5% of total supply, so locked tokens do not need to participate whatsoever in a happy path upgrade to v1.

+:::warning
+This needs to be clarified.
 :::

 :::danger